 The Fixed Income Module of the PRI Reporting Framework will become mandatory for fixed income investors (where fixed income assets are over 10% of the total AUM) for the 2016 reporting cycle.
 Having redeveloped the module this year, PRI is seeking investor feedback on the new version before launching it in late-2015.

 Please review the module here.
-If you have any feedback, we would welcome it in the Feedback Form.
+If you have any feedback, we would welcome it in the Feedback Form by 7th August.
 Please note: to accommodate changes to the fixed income module – changes have also been made to the Organisational Overview module (indicator OO 05) on signatory asset mixes.
 To view a brief explanation of the high-level changes of the module, please see the Consultation document.